Quick Stitches for Crochet Blankets: A Growing Stitch Library

 Row 2 – 3 ch (counts as 1 dc (UK tr)); work 1 more dc into first stitch. *Skip 2 sc, work 3 dc into next sc.* Repeat from * to * until you reach the last 3 sc.
 Skip 2 sc, work 2 dc into last sc.
 Turn.

-Row 3 – 3 ch, work 3 dc into the spaces between each pair of 2 dc and 3 dc clusters from the previous row.
+Row 3 – 3 ch, work 3 dc into the space between each pair of 2 dc and 3 dc clusters from the previous row.
 End with 1 dc in top of 3 ch at start of previous row.
 Turn.

 Row 4 – 3 ch, work 1 dc in space between last 3 dc cluster and final dc of previous row.
 Continue working 3 dc into spaces between each pair of 3 dc clusters from the previous row .
 Work 2 dc in space between last 3 dc cluster and last 2 dc cluster of previous row.
 Turn.